YoSmudge/dnsyo/README.md

 ###Resolver list

 DNSYO periodically updates it's internal resolver database from this repo.
 The first time you run it, and once every 2 weeks, it will try to download the `resolver-list.yml` file and store it to your systems `/tmp` directory.
 If you know of any more open DNS resolvers feel free to add them to the list.

+###Record types

+Just like dig, you can pass the record type as the second positional argument to DNSYO, so to get Google's MX records just do

+    dnsyo google.com MX

 ##Licence